ansible/ansible/docs/docsite/rst/guide_aci.rst

         certificate_name: admin
         certificate: "{{ lookup('file', 'pki/admin.crt') }}"  # This wil read the certificate data from a local file

-**NOTE:** Signature-based authentication only works with local users.
+.. note:: Signature-based authentication only works with local users.

 Use Signature-based Authentication with Ansible ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,
 You need the following parameters with your ACI module(s) for it to work:

 .. code-block:: yaml